Dirket/Dirket/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on JAVA
 - 🌱 I’m currently learning Go
+- 🌱 I want to learning Rust
+- 🌱 I want to learn a lot hahahaha
 - 🤔 I’m looking for help with css
 - 💬 I like interesting project
 - 📫 How to reach me: deedokkc@gmail.com